skyrocket-qy/risk-scoring/README.md

 * `anomaly_score` represents the risk score: higher means more likely to be abnormal.
 * Threshold can be tuned depending on desired sensitivity.
 * You can replace `IsolationForest` with `OneClassSVM`, `LocalOutlierFactor`, or `Autoencoder` depending on use case.

+## Flow

+1. Train all data(including normal and abnormal)

+2. Model tell me some data maybe far

+3. Admin check, if is abnormal, remove from train data, else keep it

+4. model retrain